-Despite CMS officials reiterating—on many occasions—that there will be no more delays on the Oct.
-1, 2014 ICD-10 implementation date, President Obama signed HR 4302 into law on April 1.
-Section 212 of this legislation delays the implementation of ICD-10 until at least Oct.
-1, 2015, perhaps later.
+On April 1, 2014 President Obama signed HR 4302 into law.
+Section 212 of this legislation brought about the current delay of the implementation of ICD-10 until at least Oct.
+1, 2015.

-Creating an ICD-10 implementation plan and communicating early with vendors are crucial to a successful ICD-10 transition.
+Creating an ICD-10 implementation plan and communicating with more of your vendors are crucial to a successful ICD-10 transition.
 CMS has created a road map on how to prepare for small, medium and/or large practice transitions, as well as a comprehensive list of questions to ask vendors.

 This website contains a plethora of resources as well as interactive tools that will create personal action plans for your practice.
 Explore all this website has to offer.
 Learn more.